jeremybytes/cassette-to-mp3/README.md

 Desktop application to add ID3 tags to MP3 files.
 ***Work in Progress***

-5. WAVMaker
+5. AudioProcessorLibrary
+Combine library to support entire workflow.

+6. TesterApp
-Console application used to test the basics of recording.
+Console application to test the workflow on a single, hard-coded file. (working!)

 ## Enhancements
 I've got the following features planned.